Promises and Pitfalls of Threshold-based Auto-labeling: Experiments

 \subsection{Role of Validation Data}

-We first study the role of validation data in the auto-labeling performance of the methods.
-As the validation data plays a crucial role in determining the threshold for automatically labeling unlabeled points with confidence, we expect that the accuracy of auto-labeled points will decrease with smaller validation data.
+The TBAL algorithm uses validation data to estimate the auto-labeling errors at various thresholds to determine the threshold for automatically labeling points accurately.
+Thus, it is crucial to have accurate estimates of the auto-labeling errors.
+Our analysis shows that to get such good estimates, large amounts of validation data are needed.
+In this section, we study the effect of varying the amount of validation data on auto-labeling performance.

-\paragraph{Setup} We use the Unit-Ball dataset with a homogeneous linear separator being the true function.
-We keep the maximum training data size $N_q$ fixed at 500 and vary the validation data size given to the algorithms.
-Since this is a linearly separable setting with linear classifier as the function class for the models being trained, we set the auto-labeling error threshold $\epsilon_a$ to be $1\%$.
-We give initial seed data of size $n_s$ is 20\% of $N_q$ and use a query batch size $n_b$ is $5\%$ of $N_q$ and $C=2$ for both AL and TBAL .
-We give the same initial seed samples of size $n_s$ to all the methods to ensure they get the same starting point.
+\textbf{Setup.} We fix the maximum training data size $N_q$ and run the algorithm with different amounts of validation data.
+We also consider the two cases where the algorithm uses an upper confidence bound on the error estimate and where it does not.
+We use the Unit-Ball, IMDB, Tiny-ImageNet, and datasets for this study with $N_q=500, 500,$ and $10K$ respectively, and the auto-labeling error thresholds $\epsilon_a$ = 1\%, 5\%, 10\%, respectively.
+Initial seed data of size $n_s$ is 20\% of $N_q$ and query batch size $n_b$ is $5\%$ of $N_q$; $C=2$ for both AL and TBAL for both datasets.
+We give the same initial seed samples of size $n_s$ to all the methods to ensure they have the same starting point.

-\paragraph{Results} Figure \ref{fig:unit-ball-val} shows the auto-labeling error and the coverage achieved by TBAL and other algorithms.
-As expected, if the validation data provided to the TBAL algorithm is insufficient, resulting auto-labeling error is higher as it starts to auto-label from initial rounds unlike other baselines which auto-label only in the end.
-We observe that the auto-labeling error as well as the coverage of the TBAL algorithm improves as more validation data is used.
-This is also highlighted by our theoretical analysis (see Theorem~\ref{thm:general_auto_err_full}).